 In this scenario, it is extremely important that the diagnosis is made as soon as possible since skeletal discrepancies are quite difficult to correct due to the complexity of the treatment and the lack of predictability in the patients' growth pattern [12,13].
 It is well documented in the literature that, in patients with Class III malocclusions still with growth potential, the most used treatment protocol is the protraction face mask associated with rapid maxillary expansion.
-Several studies that seek to show other types of treatment use this therapeutic modality as a control group [14-16].
+Several studies that seek to show other types of treatment use this therapeutic modality as a control group [14-17].

-Therefore, this study aimed to explore the literary findings of the importance of knowing the advances in orthodontics for the treatment of class III malocclusion.
+Therefore, the present study aimed to highlight the main considerations and findings of clinical studies on the importance of orthognathic surgery in the correction of anomalies in Class III patients.